Liberia: Climate

 The equatorial climate, in the south of the country, is hot year-round with heavy rainfall from May to October with a short interlude in mid-July to August.
 During the winter months of November to March, dry dust-laden harmattan winds blow inland, causing many problems for residents.
 Climate change in Liberia causes many problems as Liberia is particularly vulnerable to climate change.
 Like many other countries in Africa, Liberia both faces existing environmental issues, as well as sustainable development challenges.
 Because of its location in Africa, it is vulnerable to extreme weather, the coastal effects of sea level rise, and changing water systems and water availability.
-Climate change is expected to severely impact the economy of Liberia, especially agriculture, fisheries, and forestry.
+Climate change is expected to severely affect the economy of Liberia, especially agriculture, fisheries, and forestry.
 Liberia has been an active participant in international and local policy changes related to climate change.

+Rubber production, along with Liberia's large-scale production of palm oil, has affected the country's climate.
+Clearing tropical forest to create farmland has led to a loss of biodiversity and the release of large amounts of greenhouse gases.
+Despite this, fertilizer use has been the main contributor to the carbon footprint of latex, which is a crucial ingredient in rubber production.
+According to the president of the Rubber Planters Association of Liberia, Wilhelmina G. Mulbah, high prices and lack of availability of fertilizers have led to almost no fertilizer use among small farmers.
+Because of this, much of the carbon footprint of latex due to fertilizer use can be attributed to rubber plantations.
+According to a study published in the Proceedings of the National Academy of Sciences, the expanse of rubber production into forestland could lead to an increase in greenhouse gas emissions caused by deforestation and fertilizer use.